 The large mission-styled dining table accommodates eight diners and there are place-settings, flatware and stemware for ten.
 Lots of glasses, too -- small, large, red wine, white wine, beer, aperitif, stemmed and stemless.
 And lots of coffee cups.
 And a three-burner gas grill on the back porch.

 The living room has a comfy American Standard leather sofa, a corduroy armchair and jump chair.
-There is a 37' Panasonic HDTV with a Blue Ray DVD player hooked to a Samsung sound bar.
+There is a 40" HDTV with a Blue Ray DVD player with a sound bar.
 Comcast is our cable and Internet provider and the Hi-Definition Digital service includes HBO, Starz, Encore and other premium channels.
 We have also installed Apple TV if you want to access your Netflix account or the many channels available, stream Pandora or Spotify, or content from your iPhone, Droid or other mobile device on the network.
 The bluetooth-enabled soundbar will engage your phone or other digital device with a very quick selection from the remote.
 There are easy to follow instructions on how to use the stuff.

 One downstairs bedroom has two twin beds, night stands, dresser and closet.
 The second downstairs bedroom contains a queen bed and dresser.
-There is also a twin-sized futon and robust queen-sized air mattress on site, for a total of 10 possible sleepers.

 The bungalow is also close to Watt Ave and Highway 50, but you wouldn't know it.
 It is on a large lot with dozens of trees and a large rustic greenbelt that makes it very private.
 It is perfect for working alone or relaxing with family or friends, and its location is in the Arden Park/Willhaggen neighborhood one of Sacramento's most desirable and secure neighborhoods.